fbpx

 What’s the situation with mines along the Trans Dinarica cycle route?

-Although we are strongly aware of this situation, we encourage cyclists not to focus on or emphasize the Balkan wars when communicating about the region or the cycling route.
+Although we are strongly aware of this situation, we encourage cyclists not to focus on or emphasize the Balkan wars when communicating about the region or the Trans Dinarica cycling route.
 We encourage you to facilitate peace and focus on the nature and the people.
 We want to focus on the love of life, not the fear.

 Supported by